-9.1 Reinstating a License or Certification after It Has Been Lapsed for Less Than One Year (364 days or fewer).

-- 9.1.1 To seek reinstatement after failing to renew, a professional must complete in full the renewal application and tender it to the Board with any required documentation and a late fee, in addition to the fee required for renewal, within a year of lapsing.
+- 9.1 Reinstating a License or Certification after It Has Been Lapsed for Less Than One Year (364 days or less). - 9.1.1 To seek reinstatement after failing to renew, a professional must complete in full the renewal application and tender it to the Board with any required documentation and a late fee in addition to the fee required for renewal, within a year of lapsing.
 The Board may seek or request such additional information as it deems needed to make a determination as to the renewal application.
 The Board may deny the renewal of a license or certification on grounds of unprofessional conduct as set forth under Vermont law, after notice and opportunity to be heard has been provided to the professional. - 9.2 Reinstating a License or Certification after It Has Lapsed for One Year or More (365 days or more). - 9.2.1 If a license or certification has been lapsed for one year or more the professional must complete a reinstatement application in full and pay the application fee for an initial application.
 The reinstatement application requires additional information beyond that required in the standard renewal application.
-This includes but is not limited to the requirement to submit a chronological accounting of all professional activities in other jurisdictions during the period the Vermont license or certification was lapsed. - 9.2.2 The professional submitting a renewal for a license or certification lapsed for one year or more must provide: - 9.2.2.1 For physicians or any other professional who held hospital privileges, a form completed by the chief of staff of the hospital where privileges were most recently held during the period when the Vermont license was lapsed; - 9.2.2.2 For professionals who are required to practice under supervision, a form completed by each supervisor who provided supervision during the period when the Vermont license or certification was lapsed; and - 9.2.2.3 A verification from each state in which the professional held an active license or certification during the period when the Vermont license or certification was lapsed. - 9.2.3 Reinstatement may be denied on grounds of unprofessional conduct as set forth under Vermont law or for other good cause, after notice and opportunity to be heard has been provided to the professional.
-The provisions of section 4.0 regarding license denial apply to denial of reinstatement.
+This includes but is not limited to the requirement to submit a chronological accounting of all professional activities in other jurisdictions during the period the Vermont license or certification was lapsed.

+- 9.2.2 The professional submitting a renewal for a license or certification lapsed for one year or more must provide: - 9.2.2.1 For physicians or any other professional who held hospital privileges, a form completed by the chief of staff of the hospital at which he or she most recently held privileges during the period when the Vermont license was lapsed; - 9.2.2.2 For professionals who are required to practice under supervision, a form completed by each supervisor who provided supervision during the period when the Vermont license or certification was lapsed; and - 9.2.2.3 A verification from each state in which he or she held an active license or certification during the period when the Vermont license or certification was lapsed. - 9.2.3 Reinstatement may be denied on grounds of unprofessional conduct as set forth under Vermont law or for other good cause, after notice and opportunity to be heard has been provided to the professional.